 I tried to go without a zoo membership once.
 It lasted six months.

-This one is a new addition to our family aresenal.
 When I realized how much my kids enjoy walking around the Atlanta Botanical Garden and did the math, it just made sense.
 The year of Covid seemed like a good time to spend more time exploring new outdoor locations.
+Since we have bought it, gardens around the country have been explored.
+It’s been a great addition to my reciprocity arsenal and brings with it some awesome outdoor adventures with the cost fully covered with my membership.

 North America Reciprocal Museum Association – NARM